A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Cases like the whistleblower scenario matter.
 Not just as legal proceedings, but because what happens in them affects whether wrongdoing is visible or invisible.
 Whether coordination is exposed or buried.

 Overstand was built for exactly this kind of work.
-We believe that when the truth is in the data, it should be findable.
-That evidence shouldn't stay buried because the corpus is too large, the timeline too long, or the budget too tight to process it properly.
+We believe that when the truth is in the data, especially hidden inside large volumes of textual evidence, it should be findable with the right eDiscovery software.

 For law firms handling document-heavy litigation, this changes what's possible.
 You don't need to choose between thoroughness and speed.
-You can have both.
+With AI discovery, you can have both.

 Frequently Asked Questions